Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Partial-Auth.md

 # Partial Authorizations

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to support partial authorizations and the documents related to the feature will be released soon.
+> We are enhancing Commerce Hub to support partial authorizations.
+The documents related to the feature will be released soon.

 Commerce Hub supports partial authorizations (approvals), authorization reversals, and balance response in order to improve in-person debit and prepaid transactions.
 Partial authorization capability addresses decline rates and enhances the consumer and merchant experience at the point of sale.